 Botkeeper’s modern automated solutions provide end-to-end bookkeeping so you can focus on growing your business.
 Better yet, our automated software performs annoying tasks like chasing debtors for collections and reconciling accounts.

-It also performs other tasks like administering payroll, tracking inventory, and managing fixed asset accounting—Botkeeper even uses your preferred method for calculating revenue recognition and you can get monthly financial statements with detailed information about incoming and outgoing cash flow to plan business expenditures.
+It also performs other tasks like administering payroll, inventory management assistance, and managing fixed asset accounting—Botkeeper even uses your preferred method for calculating revenue recognition and you can get monthly financial statements with detailed information about incoming and outgoing cash flow to plan business expenditures.

 If you’re not already taking advantage of 24/7 accounting, support and complete bookkeeping accuracy, what are you waiting for?
 We have bookkeeping solutions for every industry including manufacturing, construction, restaurant bookkeeping, and beyond.

-Check out our bookkeeping packages and click below to reach out to a Botkeeper rep to see how you can save time and money by Botkeeping!
+Check out our bookkeeping packages and click below to reach out to a Botkeeper rep to see how you can save time and money by Botkeeping℠!